johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

 - If there's not a lot of logic to abstract into a method, consider introducing a variable
 ### Rename Variable
 - Rename variable to better describe what the variable contains

+### Pull up field
+- Moving a field "up" from a sub-class to a parent class or a method to a class

 ## Key takeaways
 We spend the majority of our time reading code versus writing code.
 Therefore, prefer readability over condensed or "cool" code.